-The EA manage the largest reens in the SSSI, casting them annually to ensure they can carry out their vital water storage and water carrying roles.
-These wide, deep-water reens often support plants, such as pondweeds, that are not found elsewhere but are not generally as diverse as the CWIDB managed reens.
+The Environment Agency manage the largest reens in the SSSI, casting them annually to ensure they can carry out their vital water storage and water carrying roles.
+These wide, deep water reens often support plants, such as pond weeds, that are not found elsewhere but are not generally as diverse as the CWIDB managed reens.

 Field ditches are usually the responsibility of the landowner, and the changes in farming practice since the war has led to many of them becoming infilled, overgrown or silted up.
-Around 20-25 years ago the CWIDB had four machines solely employed to clear out ditches on a year round basis.
-However, as the grants dried up for this, so did the business.
-Across the Gwent Levels therefore we would like to work with landowners to see more field ditches included in a staggered programme of casting, for example five out of ten ditches cleared over ten years.
+Across the Gwent Levels we would like to work with landowners to see more field ditches included in a staggered programme of casting, for example five out of ten ditches cleared over ten years.